Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

   title='Fila Brazillia - Subtle Body'
 %}

 Off-duty again, Tara walked through the doors to Train's bar, whose familiar racket promised to drown out the silence in her head.
 A gnawing anxiety accompanied an unfamiliar loneliness that had become her shadow this past week.
-As she grabbed a vodka tonic from the bar, she spotted Fell across the crowded room and navigated towards his table.
+As she grabbed a vodka tonic from the bar, she spotted Fell across the crowded room.

 "Where have you been?" he asked as she approached.

-"Training engineers, remember?" she returned, sliding into the booth.
+"Training engineers, remember?" she returned, sliding into the seat opposite.

 A dark-furred vulpkanin, Fell frowned into his own drink.
-A quiet kitsune girl with two long tails sat beside him, watching the room with placid eyes.
+A quiet kitsune girl with three long tails sat beside him, watching the room with placid eyes.

 "I was never any good at engineering," Fell rumbled, picking up the thread of her comment.
 It wasn't a complaint, but a statement of fact.

-Tara took a long, sharp swallow of her vodka tonic.
-"It's not about being 'good' at it," she replied, her voice rough.
+Tara took a long swallow of her drink.
+"It's not about being 'good' at it," she replied, clearing her throat.
 "It's about making a decision when everything's on fire and you have no good options."

 Fell shook his head, a wry smile touching his muzzle.
 "Decisions, not knowledge.
 Right."
 He gestured to a half-arranged chessboard on the table.
 "Speaking of which."
 He began setting up the remaining pieces.